iostrends/time-view/README.md

 TimeView is used in the video: "Time setter for touch-screen devices - Demo" [Download](https://www.dropbox.com/s/7amn3zjnpqknsci/TimeSetterDemo.mp4?dl=1) or [Vimeo](https://vimeo.com/136535301)

 For esthetic reasons, the width of the TimeView is adjusted dynamically as the time changes, so that if the background color is different from that of the enclosing view, a constant visual inset of the time from the TimeView border is maintained.
-Note that this means that if the alignment is Center or Right, in order to keep center or right alignment of the TimeView relative to its parent view, the centerX or rightX values of the TimeView need to be reset when the time value changes.
-See layoutSubviews in ViewController.swift in TimeViewDemo/TestTimeViewAlignment.

 The time is formatted per WWDC 2013 Session 223 — Using Fonts with Text Kit.
 This allows for proportional spacing of the numbers and a time-specific colon glyph.